 "Drawing districts for political reasons is the States' prerogative, not a federal civil rights violation."

-After a Supreme Court ruling determining that it is unconstitutional to use race in redistricting, Louisiana Governor Jeff Landry told GOP candidates for the House of Representatives that he's suspending the primaries in order to redraw state maps.
+It had prevoiusly been reported that he told GOP candidates for the House of Representatives that he intended to suspend the primaries in order to redraw state maps.
 Landry told candidates this via phone call, per the Washington Post.

 This follows a 6-3 ruling in Louisiana v.
 Callais in which the Court determined that Louisiana's redrawing of their congressional maps to create two black-majority districts was unconstitutional because they had made the districts based on race.
 Justice Samuel Alito wrote the majority opinion.